-Storage Sync requires the system clock to be synchronized with the Domain Controller's clock (DC) clock if users are authentication to the share using their Active Directory credentials.
+Storage Sync requires the system clock to be synchronized with the Domain Controller's clock (DC) if users are authenticated to the share using their Active Directory credentials.
 The internal clock for Storage Sync must be set to within 5 minutes of the DC clock.
-If the clocks are not synchronized the Kerberos authentication will fail.
+If the clocks are not synchronized, the Kerberos authentication will fail.

 Users may also receive the error below which occurs when a drive tries to re-connect to the Storage Sync share.

 "The server's clock is not synchronized with the primary domain controller"

 Manually re-syncing the clock can be invoked by running the command below within your Storage Sync VM.

 net time set -Sipaddress (Replace ipaddress with the Domain Controller IP)

 The steps below will allow the Storage Sync clock to always be in sync with an NTP server and time difference will be adjusted slowly.